GeDox/newCMS/README.md

 # SAMPShopCMS
-Unfortunately, the final version was lost with the hard drive.
+Unfortunately, the final version was lost with the hard drive...
-A nice feeling to meet your code after years.